 While he continued to tour Europe conducting the Budapest Philharmonic Orchestra, Maximianno further developed his directing on stage, especially his passion for Shakespeare, bringing to life productions of "Richard III", "the Picture of Dorian Gray" and "Macbeth".
-During this time Maximianno also earned his Ph.D in Musicology and Music History from Paris IV University; culminating in being appointed Artistic Director of the Shakespeare Network Audiovisual Project.
+During this time Maximianno also earned his Ph.D in Musicology and Music History from Paris-Sorbonne University; culminating in being appointed Artistic Director of the Shakespeare Network Audiovisual Project.
 Under his leadership they focused on stage performances, audiobooks, documentaries and films; and for his achievements with the company Maximianno was awarded seven ICA awards and five IAG Recording Award.

 In 2011 he directed the TV series "the Mahler - Klimt Project, A Gustav Mahler Centennial Celebration", followed in 2012 with directing the short film "Sense: A Small Tribute to Federico Fellini".
 At long last Maximianno was able to honour not just one of cinema's greatest directors, but someone who had influenced his own passion in film-making from such an early age.
 "Maestro Fellini, like any other master, understood 'a little more' about the meaning of life than anyone of us."

 In 2017 Maximianno entered pre-production for "Misanthropos or The Life of Timon of Athens", bringing to fruition over a decade worth of dedication to adapting Shakespeare's "Timon of Athens".
 After more than a year of auditions (personally casting each actor), gathering crew, being heavily involved in stage design and the music score, as well as two years of rehearsals, Maximianno is now supervising the Post-production process until the movie's release - Estimated schedule: 2024.

 By: Ellis J. Wells